Come, share the gifts of God with us,

 No, this isn’t a trick question in a Bible Trivia quiz!
 It’s the theme of our Sunday School sessions this fall.

-Each 1st and 3rd Sunday of the month, beginning Sept.
-21, children in JK-Gr.
-6 will gather at 10:30 a.m. in Immanuel Hall for stories, crafts, and more.
+Each 1st and 3rd Sunday of the month, the next times being Oct.
+19 and Nov.
+2, children in JK-Gr.
+6 gather at 10:30 a.m. in Immanuel Hall for stories, crafts, and more.
 At the end of their session they will join worship to share in the Holy Communion.

 So if Jesus ISN’T under the sea (that would Jonah), what does this theme mean?
 The sea contains many wondrous sights created by God.
 When we take a closer look at the them, by connecting them to a Bible story we see that the sea has much to teach us about God.
 Here’s one: